i0Ek3/blogie/README.md

 Also our logger support output the log into file and os.Stdout.

-Add you should know something here, we add lumberjack into our project, so our project support log rotation, if you don't like that, you can only use Logrotate program.
+And you should know something here, we add lumberjack into our project, so our project support log rotation, if you don't like that, you can only use Logrotate program.
 In the other hand, add lumberjack will increases the complexity of the log package.

 ### Common Component